 A Federal Direct Unsubsidized Loan is available to graduate students enrolled at least half time in a degree or certificate program.
 This program enables students to borrow from, and repay loans directly to, the U.S. Department of Education through its servicing centers.

 The federal government does not pay interest on the loan.
 While enrolled in school, during grace periods, and during authorized deferment periods, students may either pay the accumulating interest or capitalize the interest.
 Capitalization means the unpaid interest is added to the principal balance of the loan.

-Interest rates for the Federal Unsubsidized Direct Loan during 2014-2015 is a fixed 6.21% for graduate students.
-For loans first disbursed prior to 10/01/14, there is a 1.072% origination fee deducted from the proceeds of the loan.
-If the first disbursement is on or after 10/01/14, the origination fee is 1.073%.
+Interest rates for the Federal Unsubsidized Direct Loan during 2015-2016 is a fixed 5.84% for graduate students.
+For loans first disbursed prior to 10/01/15, there is a 1.073% origination fee deducted from the proceeds of the loan.
 Loan funds are disbursed directly to Suffolk University in equal amounts over each term of enrollment for the academic year.
 First time borrowers must complete a Master Promissory Note (MPN) in order for the loan to be disbursed.
 There is a six-month grace period prior to repayment following graduation, withdrawal, or a drop below half-time status.

 |Grade Level||Dependent Student||Independent Student|

 *Includes undergraduate loans